LLM-for-Individuals-Groups-and-Society/llm-for-individuals-groups-and-society.github.io/pages/glb2023/index.md

 (i) increase the diversity of graph learning benchmarks, (ii) identify new demands of graph machine learning in general, and (iii) gain a better synergy of how concrete techniques perform on these benchmarks.
+We also welcome contributions on data-centric graph learning, such as novel approaches to collect, annotate, clean, augment, and sythesize graph-structured data.

 GLB 2023 will be a **non-archival** workshop; we are excited to host this edition **in person** in conjunction with [**KDD 2023**](https://kdd.org/kdd2023/).